thamizh-root/together-better/README.md

 "_layout.tsx" is used to configure how (with or without header options) to display the page and where (stack, tabs, slot) to display the page

 Q: /settings is not (tabs)/settings, but docs says it will work.

+sat, 27 september
+1. css has width-[29px] - what does it mean
+2. why importing like @assets/images/<something> throws error
+3. how adding types/images.d.ts solved above @assets error